 Intrusion is a security breach on the server.
 This is normally done from outside of the server via network or software vulnarabilities.
 A brute force attack is one such approach.
 Brute force (also known as brute force cracking) is a trial and error method used by application programs to decode encrypted data such as passwords, through exhaustive effort (using brute force) rather than employing intellectual strategies.

 A distributed denial-of-service (DDoS) attack occurs when multiple systems flood the bandwidth or resources of a server.
 Such an attack is often the result of multiple compromised systems (for example a botnet) flooding the targeted server with traffic.

 Cross-site scripting (XSS) is a type of computer security vulnerability typically found in web applications such as WordPress and Joomla.
 XSS enables attackers to inject client-side scripts into web pages viewed by other users.
-The end user’s browser has no way to know that the script should not be trusted, and will execute the script.
+The end user’s browser has no way of knowing that the script should not be trusted, and will run the script.
 Because it thinks the script came from a trusted source, the malicious script can access any cookies, session tokens, or other sensitive information retained by the browser and used with that site..
 Their effect may range from a petty nuisance to a significant security risk, depending on the sensitivity of the data handled by the vulnerable site and the nature of any security mitigation implemented by the site's owner.

 What do we operate?